Your wellbeing and support during coronavirus

 You can also subscribe to our magazine, Dementia together.
 Here you can read more about how people affected by dementia are coping as well as many inspiring individual stories.

-Coping with a bereavement and grief during the pandemic
+Coping with a bereavement and grief

 If you’re supporting a person with dementia who is bereaved, see our information that includes suggestions on talking about what has happened.
 We also have general information for carers on grief, loss and bereavement including a list of helpful resources.